HSLdevcom/jore4/wiki/roadmap.md

   * Q4, Design regarding contracts and compensation calculation is done

 * Data migration
-  * Q4, An ability to import timetables from Jore3
+  * Q4, An ability to import timetables from Hastus

 * Stops
-  * Q4, Decide the implementation of stop register (existing product such as Tiamat or DIY)
+  * Q2, Try out Tiamat as a base of stop registry and decide whether to use it
+  * Q3, Implement chosen stop register to host main data fields of a stop

 * Accessibility (such as accessibility features of bus stops and vehicles)
   * Q4, Scope is defined